proxytranslation/user-docs/introduction/getting-started.md

 at certain intervals.

-The question is, how content added *after* the initial quote should be treated - both technically and financially.
-It is a good idea to ask the client how they intend to treat new content.
+The question is, how content added *after* the initial quote should be treated - both from a technological and fiscal viewpoint.
+It is a good idea to ask the client about their intentions for update cycles and new content.

 Do they wish to publish at the same time in all languages?
 Or publish on the original site without delay, and then publish the translations later, as they become available?

-In the first case you need a staging server.
-The second option raises another question.
+The different options will require different approaches when you get to the maintenance phase of the project.

 As a translation proxy is practically a translation layer on top of the original site, serving translations from the datastore by